5 Must-Haves for Hot Summer Shows

 When you're competing, you have to be out there at any hour of the day, looking sharp and giving it your all.
 On hot summer show days, clothing is key to your ability to function.
 With modern fabric technology, we have lighter, ventilated, quick drying fabrics that offer cooling and sun protection to riders.

 IceFil fabric technology helps cool skin by up to 5 degrees.
 When the rider starts to perspire, IceFil springs into action for welcome relief.
-Moisture wicking show shirts from Romfh, Essex Classics, Tailored Sportsman, and Ariat are ideal for keeping you comfortable and looking professional, even when jackets are waived.
+Moisture wicking show shirts from Romfh, Essex Classics, and Ariat are ideal for keeping you comfortable and looking professional, even when jackets are waived.
 Ventilated jackets like the AA Motionlite Competition Jacket, RJ Classics Hunter Shadbelly, and elegant show coats from Cavalleria Toscana and Equiline offer many features to keep you looking and feeling confident.

 Choose riding socks with CoolMax fabric, like Foot Huggies Equestrian Socks, Kingsland Yopal and Horze CoolMax Socks.
 These lightweight socks fit well under snug tall boots and keep your feet cooler and drier, helping prevent Swamp Foot and Stinky Boot Syndrome.